 Pretty simple, right?
 I used Martha Stewart’s “Glitter Eyelash” yarn in a silvery blue, but don’t let yourself be limited by materials.
 You could use regular yarn in festive colours, rafia, strips of fabric scraps, ribbon, or even strips cut from colourful plastic bags.
 Get creative and use what you’ve got!

-Glue your twigs together to form a triangle and glue a small trunk to the bottom.
+Using the hot glue gun, glue your twigs together to form a triangle and then glue a small trunk to the bottom.

-Finish by tying off at the top of the tree.
-Attach a ribbon for hanging, and you’re done!
+Finish by tying the yarn off at the top of the tree and attach a ribbon for hanging your ornament.

 If you’re looking for more beautiful nature crafts for Christmas, have a look at this collection of twig ornaments by Rainy Day Mum.